 Join Chapter Leaders Leslie High, Elizabeth Gonzales and Ryonda Hall for a special evening of sharing, bonding and widow sisterhood every 2nd Monday of the month.
 Whether you are newly widowed, have been widowed for over 20 years or if you have since remarried/ partnered, all are welcome.
+You can find more information on the Kansas City MWC Meet-Up page.

 It all began with a google search, a stumble upon the MWC site, and an action to inquire about a chapter in the area, in the spring of 2012.
 A sisterhood and friendship ensued between founder, Carolyn Moor, and original Kansas City leader, Jodie Rodenbaugh, followed by a divine happenstance meeting while Jodie was visiting Orlando with her family.
 Neither of us, having been through these unchartered waters, had not much clue on the how or when but one thing remained clear – the why.
 Trusting in divine and perfect time we had our first Kansas City “Social Hour” in October of 2012.